PL9627/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  A popular coding library used to build applications.
+ReactJs allows a developer to build huge apps like twitter and instagram that always has changing data.

 - [ ] What does it mean to _think_ in react?

+  To think in react is to thoughtfully produce apps that are DRY and the necessary components of the app are dynamic and reusable and not static.

 - [ ] Describe state.

+  State is the data within the app.

 - [ ] Describe props.

+  Props is a way to pass certain state info from one component to another component.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+  Side effects are something affected by anything outside the function scope that is executed.
+A developer can sync effects to a state or prop change by passing the prop or state in a dependency array that is taken as the second argument in an effect hook.

 ## Project Set Up